Posts

 Image

-RIGGS, Marlon (United States/Canada) Ethnic Notions (1986) Spine #1082a Blu-ray Director/Writer Marlon Riggs was 29 when he directed Ethnic Notions .
+RIGGS, Marlon (United States/Canada) Ethnic Notions [1986] Spine #1082a Blu-ray Director/Writer Marlon Riggs was 29 when he wrote and directed Ethnic Notions .
 Marlon Riggs brings viewers face-to-face with the insidious images that have shaped America's racial mythologies, in his first major work, a brilliant and disturbing deconstruction of the ways in which anti-Black stereotypes have permeated nearly every aspect of popular culture.
 Through razor-sharp historical analysis including interviews with historians and folklore scholars, powerfully deployed imagery, and narration by actor Esther Rolle, Ethnic Nations illuminates, with devastating clarity, how dehumanizing caricatures of Black people -- seen everywhere from children's books to films to household products -- have been used to uphold white supremacy and to justify slavery, segregation, and the continuing oppression of African Americans.
-In its refusal to look away from racism's ugliest manifestations, this Emmy-winning...
+In its refusal to look away from racism's ugliest manifestations, this Em...